robertwgehl/robertwgehl.github.io/_posts/2021-04-29-Wireguard.md

 <!-- more -->

 My proudest achievement is connecting this network to a [Pi-hole](https://pi-hole.net/) installation on a Digital Ocean VPS.
 Now all those Internet ads cannot reach me, not matter where on the network I am.
 I should probably allow ads, since I am a media studies scholar and [ads are staple object of media studies](https://xroads.virginia.edu/~DRBR2/rwilliams.pdf).
 But then again, I'm addicted to things like [actually being able to read websites](https://marketingland.com/pop-up-ads-why-everyone-hates-them-and-why-theyll-never-die-273343), having them [load quickly](https://thetechieguy.com/ad-blocker-impact-internet-speed/), and [not being tracked](https://brianchristner.io/how-a-single-raspberry-pi-made-my-home-network-faster/), so... yeah, I'll pass on the ads.

+With a Wireguard-based network, I can SSH into any of my computers.
+It's rare that I have to do that, but sometimes I forget to sync a file -- say, a lecture, or a PDF of an article.
+No worries there -- just log into a remote computer and grab it.
+I'm starting to think about setting up my own personal media streaming system, as well.
+Because, why not?

 Wireguard is billed as faster and easier to work with than OVPN, and in my view, it's living up to the billing.
 Setting things up initially took a long while, with my mistakes including not setting up rules in my firewalls (I use [UFW](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands)).
 Once I figured out how to allow connections from the network I was building, it began to work quite well.
 And it is fast -- the network speed is nearly as fast as without the VPN in place.
 (In fact, I'm pretty sure my ISP, Suddenlink, is dropping packets from internet radio streams -- but with Wireguard, those packets aren't dropping).